Financial Services Guide (FSG)

 Documents you may receive from us

 When we provide you with personal advice, you will normally receive a Statement of Advice (SoA).
-Your SoA will include important information regarding the basis of the advice, details of the costs applying to the products that we recommend and details of remuneration paid (if any) in relation to the advice.
+Your SoA will include important information regarding the basis of the advice, details of the fees that apply to the recommended products and details of remuneration paid (if any) in relation to the advice.

 If we provide you with further advice, another SoA may not be required.
 Where another SoA is not required, we may provide you with another advice document, in most cases another SoA or a Record of Advice (RoA).

 You can ask for a copy of these at any time from your financial planner or by contacting us using the details in this guide.

 If we recommend a new financial product we will also provide you with the relevant PDS.
-The PDS contains information about the particular product including details of any fees and charges relating to that product and will assist you in making an informed decision about the product.
+The PDS contains information about the particular product including details of features and benefits and the fees and charges.
+It will assist you in making an informed decision about the product.

 Paying for the services we provide

 You can elect to see a financial planner at one of our locations, or you can talk to a financial planner over the phone, giving you choice and flexibility in how you want to deal with us.